olefasting/dyndns/README.md

 ## config

 The service will add variables set in '/etc/dyndns.env' to the environment if they are not already specified there.
-The following environment variables are
+The following environment variables are used:
-used:

 - 'DYNDNS_DOTOKEN' should contain a valid Digital Ocean API token
 - 'DYNDNS_RECORDS' should contain a string with a comma-separated list of domain names to use (FQDN required)
-- 'DYNDNS_ECHO_IP_URL' can be set to the url of a service that responds to requests with a client's IP (default 'https://api.ipify.org')
+- 'DYNDNS_IP_URL' can be set to the url of a service that responds to requests with a client's IP (default 'https://api.ipify.org')

-LICENSE MIT
+## license

+All content in this repository is licensed under the MIT license, unless explicitly stated otherwise

 Copyright 2025 Ole A. Sjo Fasting